plasticrake/homebridge-tplink-smarthome/README.md

 More models may be supported than listed.
 If you have another model working please let me know so I can add here.

+**Tapo devices are not supported and are out of scope with this plugin.**

 ## HomeKit

 | Model                                           | Service   | Characteristics                                                                                                                                                                                    |